crazysoftwarecoder/bigpipe/README.md

 You are all set!
 Go to **http://localhost:8080/app-context/url-that-you-want-serve/** and see the results.

 ## Example
-For an example, look at [here](https://github.com/crazysoftwarecoder/bigpipe/tree/master/bigpipe-java-web-example)
+For an example, look [here](https://github.com/crazysoftwarecoder/bigpipe/tree/master/bigpipe-java-web-example)

 ###License
 [MIT](https://github.com/strongloop/express/blob/master/LICENSE)